Table of Contents

 Shape

-H beam resembles the shape like Capital H, while I beam the shape like capital I.
+The h beam resembles the shape of Capital H, while the I beam is the shape of Capital I.

 Manufacturing